LeonardoQM/Pulumi-Guestbook/README.md

         ◦ ConfigMaps
         ◦ Custom Resources (ServiceMonitor)

-4. Observability stack behavior
+d.
+Observability stack behavior
 It is assumed that:
     • Grafana sidecar provisioning is enabled by default in kube-prometheus-stack
     • ServiceMonitor resources are automatically detected by Prometheus Operator
     • Default Prometheus scrape configuration is active unless overridden

-5. Security scope (lab environment)
+e.
+Security scope (lab environment)
 This deployment is intended for:
     • Development / learning / evaluation purposes
 Therefore: